 The code associated with a specific email’s return not only informs the sender about what went wrong but can also be used to select and automate your reaction and develop bounce-prevention measures.

-#5 Hard versus soft bounces.
+Hard bounces versus soft bounces.
 How to handle each?

 Because not all bounces are the same, your responses should reflect that.